spacefarergames/CV64-Recomp/README.md

 -External asset loading - The ROM is not needed at all for this Recomp to function, but we have added the ability to load external soundtrack replacement, (for example, picking up items / crystals plays an external WAV) so the ability to replace music and sound is already there)
 -Fix the post processing pipeline - We did get reflections, bloom and other effects working but we revoked it due to severe stability issues.
 This needs fixing.
 -Additional Camera fixups- The current code that modifies the camera system is currently not reliable due to many game states and overlays that dont always talk to each other well.

+BUILDING
+For easy building on Windows, use Visual Studio 2026 release and open from the SLNX.
+Symbols are all there, but a copy of CV64 Decomp may be needed for reference and implementation.
+Currently builds for Windows X64 but it's possible to get this building on Linux and macOS due to use of SDL lib.